 - Knox College (B.A., magna cum laude, 1974)

-- Yale Law School, Co-Director, Media Freedom and Information Access Clinic, and Floyd Abrams Visiting Clinical Lecturer
+- Yale Law School, Co-Director, Media Freedom and Information Access Clinic, and Clinical Lecturer in Law

 - International Bar Association, Media Law Committee (past-Chair)

 - Association of the Bar of the City of New York (past-Chair, IP Council; past-Executive Committee; past-Chair, Communications and Media Law Committee)